Webinar: What does Critical Literacy have to do with my Teaching?

 What are Culturally Relevant and Sustaining Pedagogies?
 What is Disciplinary Literacy?
 Understanding Ourselves, Our Curriculum, and Our Students.
 Building Students’ Cultural Competence in Disciplinary Literacy: How Can We Do It?
 Tensions in Disciplinary Literacy and CSP.

-The video recording and the associated slides for the session is available at the bottom of this page.
+The video recording and the associated slides for the session are available at the bottom of this page.

 When: Thursday, June 23, 2022, 6:00 – 7:00 pm ET.